ossia/ossia-docs/source/index.html.md

     Out.ar(0, SinOsc.ar(~freq.kr, 0, 0.25));
 }).add;

-// the aar convenience method returns an array with parameter's name and current value x = Synth('sinosc', ~freq.aar);
+// the .snapshot convenience method returns an array with children parameters names and current values x = Synth('sinosc', ~some_device.snapshot);

 // changing the value of the parameter will automatically update the synth argument's value ~freq.value = 660;